oneapi-src/oneAPI-samples/Libraries/oneDPL/dynamic_selection/nstream/README.md

 >For more information on environment variables, see Use the setvars Script for [Linux or macOS](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/use-the-setvars-script-with-linux-or-macos.html#GUID-D01C791A-E72A-4EA5-A45A-AEF22F1E8506), or [Windows](https://www.intel.com/content/www/us/en/docs/oneapi/programming-guide/2023-1/use-the-setvars-script-with-windows.html#GUID-A76C1E1B-5235-4A16-9AA3-F5BD35F8C7F1).

-### Running Samples in Intel® DevCloud

-If running a sample in the Intel® DevCloud, you must specify the compute node (CPU, GPU, FPGA) and whether to run in batch or interactive mode.
-For more information, see the Intel® oneAPI Base Toolkit [Get Started Guide](https://devcloud.intel.com/oneapi/get_started/).

 ### Using Visual Studio Code*  (Optional)

 You can use Visual Studio Code (VS Code) extensions to set your environment, create launch configurations, and browse and download samples.